prajjwalkumar17/.dotfiles/README.md

 - `pokemon-icat` for terminal Pokémon sprites
 - Home Manager dotfiles
 - Managed with `GNU Stow` for easy symlink setup on NixOS
+- ⚙️ Fully automated setup with `setup.sh`

 ---

 ## ✅ Prerequisites
+Note: not required if using setup.sh

 Install [Home Manager](https://nix-community.github.io/home-manager/) using Nix channels: